 A Word about Rates: The previous section considered the number of absences and health conditions among various worker groups.
-For example, Figure 7 shows that men reported 149 and women reported 58 diagnoses involving the muscles and skeleton during 1999.
-Men, therefore, reported more than twice as many conditions of the muscles and skeleton as did women.
-As there were more than twice as many men than women at Y-12, it seems reasonable to expect more muscles and skeleton conditions among men than women.
-Does this mean that men were at greater risk of muscles and skeleton conditions than were women in 1999?
+For example, Figure 7 shows that men reported 151 and women reported 76 diagnoses involving the muscles and skeleton during 2000.
+Men, therefore, reported about twice as many conditions of the muscles and skeleton as did women.
+As there were almost 3 times as many men than women at Y-12, it seems reasonable to expect more muscles and skeleton conditions among men than women.
+Does this mean that men were at greater risk of muscles and skeleton conditions than were women in 2000?
 To correctly answer that question, the total number of men and women in the work force must be considered.
-To compare risk among men and women, it is necessary to calculate the rate of muscles and skeleton conditions for each gender.
+To compare risk among men and women, it is necessary to calculate the muscles and skeleton condition rate for each gender.
 Rates are calculated by dividing the number of diagnoses in a given gender by the total number of employees of that gender.
 Multiply this number by 1,000 to get the diagnosis rate per 1,000 workers.
 For example:

-149 muscles and skeleton diagnoses ÷ 4,244 men = .035 x 1,000 = 35 muscles and skeleton diagnoses per 1,000 men
+151 muscles and skeleton diagnoses ÷ 3,752 men = .040 x 1,000 = 40 muscles and skeleton diagnoses per 1,000 men

-58 muscles and skeleton diagnoses ÷

-1,558 women =

-.037 x 1,000 = 37 muscles and skeleton diagnoses per 1,000 women
+76 muscles and skeleton diagnoses ÷ 1,297 women = .059 x 1,000 = 59 muscles and skeleton diagnoses per 1,000 women

-Comparing these rates now correctly suggests that the rate of reported muscle and skeleton conditions among women is about the same as the rate for men.
-They are called crude rates because they do not account for possible differences between men and women such as age and other factors that might affect the individual's risk of having a muscle and skeleton condition.
+Comparing these rates now correctly suggests that the rate of reported muscles and skeleton conditions among women is almost 50 percent higher than the rate among men.
+They are called crude rates because they do not account for possible differences between men and women such as age and other factors that might affect the individual's risk of having a muscles and skeleton condition.
 Because age is so strongly related to the risk of disease and injury, epidemiologists almost always take age into account when comparing groups.
 This is done by using age-specific categories or by statistical methods of adjustment.

 The diagnosis rate, also called the illness and injury rate, is the number of occurrences of a given disease or health condition observed over the course of a year per 1,000 workers at risk of getting that condition (see shaded box).
 One health condition, arthritis for example, may result in several 5-day absences over a year.
-Conversely, one 5-day absence may be associated with multiple diagnoses (e.g. the flu and a sprained wrist) recorded for epidemiologic surveillance.
+Conversely, one 5-day absence may be associated with multiple diagnoses (e.g., the flu and a sprained wrist) recorded for epidemiologic surveillance.

 In the following set of analyses, the four age groups previously used were collapsed into two groups: workers younger than 50 years of age and those 50 or older.
-In addition, the 11 job categories were combined into five larger groups.
-Five groups of diagnoses of particular interest to workers are presented in Figure 9: all illnesses and injuries combined, cancer, heart / circulatory system, respiratory system, and injury.
+In addition, the 10 job categories were combined into four larger groups.
+Five groups of diagnoses of particular interest to workers are presented in Figure 9: all illnesses and injuries combined, cancer, heart/circulatory system, respiratory system, and injury.
 Additional information about 13 other disease groups is also analyzed and can be found in the Supplemental Tables.